Shi Yuxiao: Biography

 Shi was born Shi Yuxiao (史瑜孝) in the town of Zhouyuan, Baoji County (now Baoji), Shaanxi, on 11 April 1933.

 He enlisted in the People's Liberation Army (PLA) in July 1949, and joined the Chinese Communist Party (CCP) in November 1953.
 During the Chinese Civil War, he served in the First Field Army and engaged in the Battle of Lanzhou.
 In February 1952, he went to the Korean battlefield to participate in the Korean War and returned to China in September 1958.

 In 1984, he was political commissioner of the 1st Group Army, for which he led the troops to control 28 enemy strongholds, annihilated more than 5,200 enemy people, destroyed 128 artillery, 65 military vehicles, and seized 112 guns of various types.
 In June 1985, he became deputy political commissioner of the Nanjing Military Region, rising to political commissioner in April 1990.
 During his term in office, he led the troops to impose martial law in Beijing during the 1989 Tiananmen Square protests and massacre.
 He became political commissioner of the Guangzhou Military Region in November 1992, and served until August 1998.
-In March 1998, he was made vice chairperson of the National People's Congress Financial and Economic Committee.
+In March 1998, he was made vice chairperson of the National People's Congress Financial and Economic Affairs Committee.
 In 1998, the Yangtze River flood, he led the troops to participate in the flood relief operations.

 On 12 February 2005, he died of an illness in Guangzhou, Guangdong, at the age of 71.

 He was promoted to the rank of lieutenant general (zhongjiang) in September 1988 and general (shangjiang) in May 1994.